apacheignite/documentation/deployment/kubernetes-deployment.md

   ]
 }
 [/block]
-As you can see the configuration defines a couple of environment variables (`OPTION_LIBS` and `CONFIG_URIL`) that will be processed by special shell script used by Ignite's docker image.
+As you can see, the configuration defines a couple of environment variables (`OPTION_LIBS` and `CONFIG_URIL`) that will be processed by a special shell script used by Ignite's docker image.
 The full list of docker image's configuration parameters is available on [Docker Deployment](doc:docker-deployment) page.

 Next, go ahead and deploy Ignite pods in Kubernetes using the configuration​ above:
 [block:code]